Focus: The focus of this self-help article is to provide the steps and information necessary to integrate Microsoft Dynamics CRM with PandaDoc.

 Step 3-C: Access to configure the PandaDoc module to include Microsoft Dynamics CRM fields for PandaDoc tokens

-To view all of the available data that you can push from an Opportunity, Account and Contact object record via tokens to a document, we have to configure the PandaDoc module in Microsoft Dynamics CRM and select the tokens to use.
+To view all of the available data that you can push from an Opportunity, Account and Contact entity record via tokens to a document, we have to configure the PandaDoc module in Microsoft Dynamics CRM and select the tokens to use.

 You can find this module, by clicking on Settings > Settings > Extensions > PandaDoc Settings.